 - The at-fault driver’s insurance policy and personal assets

 - The liability of the manufacturers and sellers of mechanically defective parts

 - Your need for future medical treatment and long-term care

 - Funeral and burial expenses

 The steps you take following a car accident can significantly affect your ability to recover compensation for damages.
-It is common to feel confused and disoriented, which is why it is important to be prepared if an accident does occur.
-Read our guide on what you should do after a car accident.
+It’s common to feel confused and disoriented, which is why it’s important to be prepared if an accident does occur.
+Please read our guide on what you should do after a car accident.